zanderp/ArcticFox/preliminary/README.md

 * iStick QC 200W

 ## Limitations
-The safe use of our software one of our main goals.
-We retain all factory restrictions, because the device manufacturer is not just for fun made them.
+The safe use of our software it's one of our main goals.
+We retain all factory restrictions, because the device manufacturer did NOT make them "just for fun".
-What we call limitations?
+What are the limitations?
 * Minimal Resistance (For all supported devices)
   * 0.05 Ohm for Temperature Control mode
   * 0.1 Ohm for Vari-Watt mode